yangdihangN/gloo/docs/content/gloo_routing/gateway_configuration/access_logging/_index.md

             duration: "%DURATION%"
 {{< / highlight >}}

 The majority is the same as the above, as the gateway has the same config, the differece exists in the formatting of the file sink.
 Instead of a simple string formatting directive, this config accepts an object value which is transformed by envoy into JSON formatted logs.
-The object inside of the `jsonFormat` field is interperted as a JSON object.
+The object inside of the `jsonFormat` field is interpreted as a JSON object.
 This object consists of nested json objects as well as keys which point to individual formatting directives.
 More documentation on JSON formatting can be found [here](https://www.envoyproxy.io/docs/envoy/v1.10.0/configuration/access_log#format-dictionaries).

 ## GRPC Access Logging